Expregular functions: Regularity of Ariadne automata

-Consider a "tiling" $T$ with the property that the leftmost "tile" $T(0)$ has no "left exit" and the rightmost "tile" $T(i+1)$ has no "right exit".
+\end{example} \AP Consider a "tiling" $T$ with the property that the leftmost "tile" $T(0)$ has no "left exit" and the rightmost "tile" $T(i+1)$ has no "right exit".
 Consider the directed graph $G_T$ whose vertices are the set of all blocks from tiles in $T$ and edges are defined as follows.
 Let $B$ be a "block" of the $i$-th "tile" $T(i)$ and assume that $B$ is a "right exit" (in particular, $i\leq w$), and let $m$ be such that $B$ is the $m$-th "right exit" in $T(i)$.
-If $T(i+1)$ has $\geq m$ "left entries", then $B$ has a single outgoing edge to the $m$-the "left entry" of $T(i+1)$.
-Otherwise, $B$ has no outgoing edge.

-We say that $T$ is ""valid"" if the leftmost "tile" has a "left entry" and no "left exit", the rightmost "tile" has no "right exit", and moreover, $G_T$ defines a directed path.
+If $T(i+1)$ has $\geq m$ "left entries", then $B$ has a single outgoing edge to the $m$-th "left entry" of $T(i+1)$.
+Otherwise, $B$ has no outgoing edge. \AP We say that $T$ is ""valid"" if the leftmost "tile" has a "left entry" and no "left exit", the rightmost "tile" has no "right exit", and moreover, $G_T$ defines a directed path.
 Note that for a "valid" "tiling", the source (\ie the unique vertex with no incoming edge) is the first "block" of the leftmost "tile", since this "block" cannot have any incoming edge.
 A "valid" "tiling" has a unique "block" with no outgoing edge, which is called its ""live"" "block". \AP We refer to the "position" $i$ of the "live" "block" as the "live" "position" of the "tiling".
-Note also that in a "valid" "tiling", we have a total order on the blocks, which is obtained by visiting $G_T$ from its source to its "live" "block".

-A ""location"" in a "tiling" $T$ is given by a pair $(i,h)$ where $i$ is a "position" and $h$ is a level in $T(i)$.
+Note also that in a "valid" "tiling", we have a total order on the blocks, which is obtained by visiting $G_T$ from its source to its "live" "block". \AP A ""location"" in a "tiling" $T$ is given by a pair $(i,h)$ where $i$ is a "position" and $h$ is a level in $T(i)$.
 We get a total order on the "locations" by setting $(i,h)<(i',h')$ if the two "locations" are from different blocks $B<B'$, or the two "locations" are from the same "block" (which implies $i=i'$) and $h<h'$.
 The following lemma states that being "valid", as well as this total order on "locations", can be defined using "formulas".

 \begin{lemma} There are "formulas" $\phi_\valid$ and $\phi_\before^{h,h'}$, for $h,h' \in \{1,\dots,2(d_0+2)\}$ such that for every "tiling" $T$, it holds that

 and assuming $T$ is "valid", for every pair of "locations" $(i,h),(i',h')$, it holds that